-For starters, you should aim for at least 70% minimum cacao solids when you go are buying chocolate, and most quality brands will tell you on the packaging how much cacao is in their chocolate, so it’s easy to see at a glance what you’re actually getting.
+For starters, you should aim for at least 70% minimum cacao solids when you are buying your chocolate.
+Most quality brands will tell you on the packaging how much cacao is in their chocolate, therefore it’s easy to see at a glance what you’re actually getting.

-And, it definitely won’t harm to buy some of the lovely new ‘raw’ chocolates that are now on the market, as their beans haven’t been roasted so they still have all their wonderful nutrients and antioxidants intact.
+And, it definitely won’t harm to buy some of the lovely new ‘raw’ chocolates that are now on the market.
+Raw means their beans haven’t been roasted, so they still have all their wonderful nutrients and antioxidants in tact.

-Later in the post I shall include an easy recipe for my homemade, super healthy, high antioxidant chocolate that contains just a few simple ingredients but is still indulgent – beware – it’s highly addictive!
+Later in the post we shall include an easy recipe for our homemade, super healthy, high antioxidant chocolate.
+It contains just a few simple ingredients, but is still super indulgent.
+BEWARE – it’s highly delicious!